Before you react, think. Before you quit, try. – William Arthur Ward

 I was looking for encouragement elsewhere instead of giving it to myself and reinforcing it by getting positive results.
 I guess I wasn’t capable of loving myself enough (not in an egoistical way though) and to be my person that gives two big thumbs up of approval.
 That was my mistake for many-many years which caused great stress and unrest to my mind, body, and soul.

 One day I realized that there was no point in searching for that ultimate source of confidence in someone else’s pockets.
 There was no point in waiting for praises while all this time could have been spent on focusing on good results and improvements where necessary.
 Long story short – it’s always a good idea to be in charge of your approval.
 This way you don’t have to stress about what others think.
 Opinions are like seasons, they change.
 The only opinion that YOU ARE AWESOME shall be your never changing foundation for your SUCCESS and aspirations.

 4. Envy is Never an Option

-Sometimes life is anything but a picnic and in the swamp of never ending everyday challenges, somebody else’s life may seem to be like a cloudless sky with a meadow inhabited with colourful butterflies and full of bliss.
+Sometimes life is anything but a picnic, and in the swamp of never ending everyday challenges, somebody else’s life may seem to be like a cloudless sky with a meadow inhabited with colorful butterflies and full of bliss.